Black Friday Big Sail Event

-When thinking about British Virgin Islands vacations, many people immediately think about sailing and boating getaways.
+When thinking about vacationing in the British Virgin Islands (BVI), many people immediately think about sailing and boating getaways.
 After all, the BVI is considered to be one of the best yacht chartering destinations in the world.
 But, if you’re a scuba diver, there are even more reasons to consider the British Virgin Islands for your next escape.

 In recent years, the BVI has come into its own as an outstanding Caribbean destination for divers of all levels.
 In addition to beautiful beaches, first-rate resorts, and charming culture, the BVI also offers infinite diving possibilities—whether you enjoy diving reefs or wrecks.